saasbook/rottenpotatoes-rails-intro/README.md

 environment](https://github.com/saasbook/courseware/wiki/Setting-up-Cloud9)
 for the course.

-0. In your Cloud9 terminal, type the following command to clone the repository to your development workspace:
+0. Fork this repo to your GitHub account, then in your Cloud9 terminal, type the following command to clone your fork to your development workspace:

-  `git clone git@github.com:saasbook/rottenpotatoes-rails-intro.git`
+  `git clone git@github.com:your_github_username/rottenpotatoes-rails-intro.git`

 0. Then `cd rottenpotatoes-rails-intro` to change to the app's directory.